Zepbound or Wegovy. Same goal, different drug.

 - Zepbound hits two hormone receptors (GLP-1 and GIP).
 Wegovy hits one (GLP-1 only).
 That is the mechanism reason behind the efficacy gap.

-- Zepbound is also the only drug FDA-approved for obstructive sleep apnea in adults with obesity.
+- Zepbound is the only drug FDA-approved for obstructive sleep apnea in adults with obesity.
 Wegovy is not.

 The 30-second answer